 When rent, auto loans, student loans — and especially credit card debt — reach uncomfortable limits, the stress on a relationship can be overwhelming.

-Debt management programs are proven as a successful way for consumers to eliminate credit card debt.
+Debt management programs are proven as a successful way for consumers to pay off credit card debt.
 More than 340,000 people participated in debt management programs in the U.S. in 2019 and they retired a combined $1.8 billion of debt.

-In short, the program works if both parties are committed to eliminate debt.
+In short, the program works if both parties are committed to paying off debt.